Startup Funding Club SEIS Fund

 Below are portfolio company examples from previous iterations of the SEIS fund.
 They are outlined to give a flavour of the types of companies SFC might invest in, but are unlikely to be part of a new investor's portfolio.
 SEIS funds tend to be managed on a discretionary basis so each individual portfolio is likely to be different.

-SFC first invested through its SEIS fund in March 2023, and followed on through the EIS fund around a month later.
+SFC first invested through its SEIS fund in April 2024.

 Defined contribution pensions, auto-enrolment and a working world where someone might have a dozen or more employers in a lifetime, all mean it’s become increasingly difficult to keep track of the pension pots you build up over the years.

-The Association of British Insurers recently estimated that there could be £26.6 billion worth of lost pensions in the UK – an increase of £7 billion in just four years.
+The Association of British Insurers has estimated that there could be £26.6 billion worth of lost pensions in the UK – an increase of £7 billion in just four years.

 The SFC SEIS fund invested in April 2020.
 In 2022 the company raised £4 million from investors including Monzo founder Tom Blomfield and Gradient Ventures, Google’s AI investment fund, at a £27.8 million valuation.
 The investment is currently held at 9x investment cost.
 Past performance is not a guide to the future.